Lakeside Shopping Centre: New developments

 Apple opened its tenth UK store at Lakeside Shopping Centre.

 Marks & Spencer, one of the centre's four anchor stores, applied for planning permission in July 2008 to allow construction of a 23970 sqft third storey extension to their store, in addition to an extensive refurbishment of the store layout and customer facilities.
 The application was approved at the end of October 2008 although no construction ever took place.

 Superdry brands opened its largest-ever store at the centre in July 2010, in the unit previously occupied by Woolworths.
-Ed's Easy Diner also opened their fifth restaurant in the centre's food court in July 2010.
+Ed's Easy Diner also opened their fifth restaurant in the centre's food court in July 2010 (now SIDES Chicken).

 Taco Bell re-entered the UK market in June 2010 with the opening of its first stores at intu Lakeside.

 On 8 December 2012, US fashion giant Forever 21 opened a 35000 sqft flagship store at intu Lakeside, in a three-floor unit.
 In July 2016 this store closed down, with H&M moving in to the store in December 2016.

 Intu Lakeside was granted permission in 2012 to extend to include 30-40 new stores, a new footbridge across the Alexandra Lake to the Lakeside Retail Park, a new leisure area, a new 80 bed Travelodge hotel overlooking the river and a brand new transport hub where the current railway station bridge is to allow easier interchange.
-The new 225,000 sq ft leisure area was completed in early 2019 and will include a Nickelodeon-branded entertainment centre.
+The new 225,000 sq ft leisure area, The Quay, was completed in early 2019 and includes a Nickelodeon-branded entertainment centre.

 In spring 2022 it was announced that Marks and Spencer would relocate from their longstanding position in the centre of the mall to take over the premises vacated a year earlier by the closure of Debenhams.

 On 20 October 2023 it was announced that the House of Fraser store would be closing on 30 December 2023.
 Next relocated to this unit in July 2025.
-JD Sports will be moving into part of the former Marks & Spencer unit in Autumn 2025.
+JD Sports moved into part of the former Marks & Spencer unit in Autumn 2025.